-- A. The rights and responsibilities of the Employer shall include, but are not limited to, the following: - 1.
+- A. The rights and responsibilities of the City as the "Employer" shall include, but are not limited to, the following: - 1.
 To hire, promote, transfer, assign and utilize employees. - 2.
 To suspend, discipline, demote, discharge or lay off employees in accordance with the provisions of Wisconsin Statutes Sec.
-62.13. - 3.
+62.13.
+Prior to any reduction in force, the parties agree to meet and discuss potential workforce reductions. - 3.
 To determine work standards; the quality and quantity of work performed by employees and to determine whether employees meet said standards. - 4.
 To establish departmental policies, rules, regulations and procedures.
-Whenever reasonably practicable, the Employer agrees to furnish the designated representative of the Association with a copy of newly established or amended policies, regulations and procedures which are applicable to Association members at least ten (10) calendar days prior to their effective date. - 5.
+Whenever reasonably practicable, the City agrees to furnish the designated representative of the Union with a copy of newly established or amended policies, regulations and procedures, which are applicable to Union members at least ten (10) calendar days prior to their effective date. - 5.
 To establish work schedules and to assign overtime work. - 6.
-To establish and utilize methods, processes and technology by which departmental work is to be performed.

-- 7. To determine the number of personnel to be employed. - 8.
+To establish and utilize methods, processes and technology by which departmental work is to be performed. - 7.
+To determine the number of personnel to be employed. - 8.
 To operate and administer facilities, equipment and operations. - 9.
-To establish, expand, transfer, consolidate or terminate functions, programs and operations. - 10.
-To contract and subcontract matters relating to departmental operations. - 11.
+To establish, expand, transfer, consolidate or terminate functions, programs and operations.

+- 10. To contract and subcontract matters relating to departmental operations. - 11.
 To transfer any governmental operation to another unit of government.
-Such transfer shall not require any prior negotiations or the consent of the Association and furthermore, upon transfer, all agreements are terminated including this Contract as pertains to personnel of the department affected by the transfer. - 12.
-To determine the organizational structure. - B. The rights and authority which the Employer has not officially abridged, delegated or modified by the terms of this Contract are retained by the Employer.
+Such transfer shall not require any prior negotiations or the consent of the Union and furthermore, upon transfer, all agreements are terminated including this Contract as pertains to personnel of the department affected by the transfer. - 12.
+To determine the organizational structure. - B. The rights and authority, which the City has not officially abridged, delegated or modified by the terms of this Contract are retained by the City.